richard-ui/User-Centric-Project/README.md

 Try to submit the form with an invalid email address and verify that a relevant error message appears Try to submit the form with all inputs valid and verify that a success message appears.

-- Also test screen sizes on different browsers.

-- Talk about any bug or problems

 DEPLOYMENT:
-- Describe the process you went through to deploy the project to GitHub.

-In particular, you should provide all details of the differences between the deployed version and the development version, if any, including:

-Different values for environment variables (Heroku Config Vars)?
-Different configuration files?
-Separate git branch?
-In addition, if it is not obvious, you should also describe how to run your code locally.

-CREDITS:
-CONTENT:
-The text for section Y was copied from the Wikipedia article Z MEDIA
-The photos used in this site were obtained from ...
-ACKNOWLEDGEMENT:
-I received inspiration for this project from my time at University and the power it gave me to develop websites.
-The fact that it is about me and suitable for recruiters